l3cube-pune/MarathiNLP/README.md

 |MahaGPT|GPT2|<a href='https://huggingface.co/l3cube-pune/marathi-gpt'> link </a>|
 |MahaFT|Fast Text|<a href='https://drive.google.com/file/d/1xuQPMUIFvjgQranChgJ3alHXMJVeCVz0/view?usp=sharing'> bin </a> <a href='https://drive.google.com/file/d/1-2rCOsgxKgTigonta4FvA4WBWIaXVX73/view?usp=sharing'> vec </a>|

+# L3Cube-MahaNER

+L3Cube-MahaNER, the first major gold standard named entity recognition dataset in Marathi.
+This dataset manually curated and the original sentences were sampled from the MahaCorpus.
+The annotation guidelines are mentioned in our paper <a href='https://arxiv.org/abs/2204.06029'> link </a>.
+The dataset is present in folder L3Cube-MahaNER/

+## Dataset Statistics

+The dataset is released in IOB and non-IOB form.
+The non-IOB dataset has total of 25000 samples categorized into 8 entity classes.

+The fine-tuned MahaBERT model is available on huggingface <a href='https://huggingface.co/l3cube-pune/marathi-ner'> MahaNER-BERT </a>.
+The benchmark results are described in our paper <a href='https://arxiv.org/pdf/2204.06029.pdf'> pdf </a>

 # L3Cube-MahaHate

 L3Cube-MahaHate is the largest publicly available Marathi Hate Speech Detection dataset to date.
-This dataset is made of marathi tweets which are manually labelled.
+This dataset is made of Marathi tweets which are manually labelled.
 The annotation guidelines are mentioned in our paper <a href='https://arxiv.org/abs/2203.13778'> link </a>.
 The dataset is present in folder L3Cube-MahaHate/

 ## Dataset Statistics